rainbowatcher/ts-cli-starter/README.md

 ```

 3. Global Replace `ts-cli-starter` to your package name in project
+4. Change the author and repository address in `package.json`
-4. Change the author name in `LICENSE`
+5. Change the author name in `LICENSE`
-5. Clean up the READMEs and remove routes
+6. Clean up the `README.md`

 ## License